Holy Trinity Cathedral, Auckland: Cathedral Church of St Mary

 With the building of the original St Mary's Church in 1860, Bishop Selwyn established the Parish of St Mary.
 Old St Mary's stood on the site of the present cathedral, but proved to be too small, badly ventilated and uncomfortable.
 The establishment of New Zealand's dioceses, and Auckland's fast-growing population, meant that a larger church was required.
 Old St Mary's Church was demolished, and in 1886 work started on land opposite to build a new Cathedral Church of St Mary.
 This wooden Gothic Revival church was designed by the prominent New Zealand architect Benjamin Mountfort and completed in 1897.
 The building served as the cathedral church and principal Anglican church in Auckland until 1973 when the chancel of Holy Trinity Cathedral, for which the foundation stone was laid in 1957, came into use.
 In 1982, St Mary's Church was moved across Parnell Road to its present site beside the cathedral.

 The celebrated harpsichordist, organist, and conductor Anthony Jennings was music director at the cathedral from 1974 through 1985; during which time several recordings were made of the cathedral's choir.

+The Bishop of Auckland, the Rt.
+Revd W. J. Simkin laying the foundation stone of the new Holy Trinity Cathedral, 13 June 1957.